Sodabeh-Taherpanah/react-tips-example/interview_javascript.md

 console.log(i); // Gives reference error since i cannot be accessed outside of the for loop block

-Scope Chain: JavaScript engine also uses Scope to find variables. var y = 24;
+Scope Chain: The JavaScript engine also uses Scope to find variables. var y = 24;

 function favFunction(){